Visibility overview

 workspace

-That is why the docs, CLI, and SKILL.md all describe OpenDocs as
+That's why the docs, CLI, and SKILL.md describe OpenDocs as

 private-by-default in spirit: the normal path is safe internal sharing, not